open-xchange/appsuite-middleware/documentation/mail/circuit_breaker.md

 ## Generic IMAP circuit breaker

-First, there is a generic IMAP circuit breaker that applies to all IMAP end-point being connected to.
+First, there is a generic IMAP circuit breaker that applies to all IMAP end-points being connected to.

  - `com.openexchange.imap.breaker.enabled` The flag to enable/disable the generic IMAP circuit breaker.
 Default is `false`
  - `com.openexchange.imap.breaker.failureThreshold` The failure threshold; which is the number of successive failures that must occur in order to open the circuit.
 Default is `5`